iovisor/iovisor-ovn/iomodules/dhcp/README.md

  - **lease_time**: default time that an address is leased to a client.
  - **server_ip**: IP address of the DHCP server.
  - **mac_ip**: MAC address of the DHCP server.

-## API

-- **ConfigureParameters(...)**
-Configures the parameters required to the operation of the DHCP server.
-The received arguments are the same used in the YAML configuration file.

 ## Limitations